VCU-CMSC-355/ySpring-2021-Team-08/README.md

 follow in your foot steps.
 It'll also allow the Linux Foundation OMP Mentorship program to keep track of your project and get a better understanding of the problems you encountered during the developmemnt of this project.

 _*To preserve the integrity of the Master branch, our group has elected to push each of our individually-coded modules to separate version branches named after the author.
-During integration testing, branches will be integrated one-by-one into the 'integrationTesting' branch.
+During integration testing, branches will be integrated one-by-one into the '''integrationTesting''' branch.
 Once integration testing is complete, the fully-integrated and working result will be pushed to master.*_

 | Folder | Description |
 |---|---|